Slyyv17/Slyyv17/README.md

 A fullstack podcast web app that lets users stream episodes, follow shows, and stay updated.
 It features RSS feed integration for automatic episode updates and in-browser playback for a smooth listening experience.
 Built to explore content syndication and real-time media handling.

+- 🎮 Gamified Learning System

+An engaging web app that turns learning into a game with scoring, timed challenges, and instant feedback.
+Users complete assignments, track progress, and stay motivated through fun, interactive gameplay.
+Built to make education rewarding and exciting.

 **Consistency || Obsession**

 ![Profile view counter on GitHub](https://komarev.com/ghpvc/?username=Slyyv17)